viktorgullmark/exilence/README.md

 - https://github.com/klayveR for providing a great log-monitor to track the Client.txt

-- GGG for assisting with additional endpoints and for creating a great game!
+- GGG for adding additional endpoints for us and for creating a great game!